Innovation4x/W5300-MQTT-CAM/README.md

    - **WIZnet W5300-TOE-Shield:** This module is intricately connected to the STM32 Nucleo-144 boards, acting as the linchpin for internet connectivity.
 With its high-speed data transmission capability, the shield ensures real-time or near-real-time transmission of images, depending on the chosen resolution.

-   - **OpenMV Camera Module:** Integrated with the STM32 Nucleo-144 board, the OpenMV module captures high-quality images on command.
+   - **OpenMV H7 Camera Module:** Integrated with the STM32 Nucleo-144 board, the OpenMV camera module captures high-quality images on command.
 The communication protocol established through the serial port ensures a seamless transfer of image data.

    - **Flask Web Service:** As a lightweight yet robust web framework, Flask handles the image reception using the POST method.
 Once the image is uploaded, it is stored and an HTTP URL is generated.
 This URL offers a direct path for any internet-connected device to access the image.